timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

    containing filenames.

-In summary, to conserve bandwidth, to improve reliability of object propagation, and to make debugging easier, publishers are RECOMMENDED to use "one-time-use" EE certificates ([@!RFC6487, section 3]) and to adhere to the guidelines for naming objects described in [@!RFC6481, section 2.2].
+In summary, to conserve bandwidth, to improve reliability of object propagation, and to make debugging easier, publishers are recommended to use "one-time-use" EE certificates ([@!RFC6487, section 3]) and to adhere to the guidelines for naming objects described in [@!RFC6481, section 2.2].